JosephOfosu-Nkrumah/python_users_survey/README.md

 # python_users_survey
 This survey was conducted in the USA to find the number of python users in Boston.
 The data contains the years (2012-2019), the percentage of python users and the number of participants.
+2014 recorded the highest number of participants.

 The table is shown below: